FinnC/moth-SOMns/docs/launcher.md

-# The `som` Launcher Script
+# The `moth` Launcher Script

-To document, simplify, and standardize how SOMns is started or debugged, we use a Python script to execute the actual Java program.
+To document, simplify, and standardize how Moth is started or debugged, we use a Python script to execute the `som` Python script with the `--moth` option, which in turn executes the actual Java program.

 The Python script manages various command-line parameters and selects the JVM to be used for execution.

-Below, we see that `./som --help` supports a large set of options, of which we detail only a few.
+Below, we see that `./moth --help` supports a large set of options, of which we detail only a few.

 The basic options include `-d` to allow us to attach a Java debugger, for instance